Testing and Monitoring in Addison's Disease

 Addison's disease may also result from decreased stimulation of the glands by the pituitary hormone ACTH (called secondary hypoadrenocorticism).
 Secondary Addison's disease is rare, and may be related to trauma, inflammation, or tumors near the pituitary gland.
 Decreased cortisol production is the main feature of this form of Addison's disease, while the production of aldosterone is less affected.
 Secondary Addison’s disease is also known as atypical Addison’s disease.

-If a dog receives corticosteroid-containing medications such as prednisone over a prolonged period, the normal production of cortisol by the adrenal glands is reduced.
+If a pet receives corticosteroid-containing medications such as prednisone over a prolonged period, the normal production of cortisol by the adrenal glands is reduced.
 If this medication is withdrawn rapidly, the adrenal glands will not be prepared to suddenly resume cortisol production.
 Therefore, a temporary condition similar to Addison's disease may result.

 Finally, Addison's disease may occasionally occur following treatment for hyperadrenocorticism (Cushing's disease).
 This form of Addison's disease is termed iatrogenic (caused by medical intervention).